Chilinot/Pong/README.md

 - Multiplayer mode, with more than two players.

 ##Any misc info
-- Everything in France can not be eaten.
+- Just because its from France doesn't mean that you can eat it!
-- Inte allt som glimmar är guld.
+- Inte allt som glimmar är glammigt.